Bladder

 • Urinary incontinence is the accidental or involuntary loss of urine from the bladder.
 Often this occurs with coughing, sneezing, walking, lifting or playing sport.
 Sometimes this is known as stress incontinence.
 Overall this is less common in men but very common after prostate surgery.

-• Urinary urgency is the compliant of a sudden and compelling desire to pass urine, which is difficult to defer.
+• Urinary urgency is the complaint of a sudden and compelling desire to pass urine, which is difficult to defer.
 Sometimes it can be associated with certain locations or circumstances such as putting the key in the door, seeing a toilet of being near running water.

 • Urinary frequency which is the complaint by a person who thinks that they void too often.
 Normal voiding is about every 3-4 hours or 4-7 times per day.